Start-Up Farm Program

 - To offer access to a diversity of new farmers;

-- To demonstrate the economic, environmental and social viability of small-scale, organic food production in the Ottawa region;
+- To demonstrate the economic, environmental and social viability of small-scale, ecological food production in the Ottawa region;

 - To demonstrate cooperative models for entrepreneurs to work to together;